MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-permissions-studio.md

 1. Select the table permission that you want to add the child permission to.

-1. Select **Add child permission** from the menu.
+1. Select **Add child permission** from the menu at the top.
 Alternatively, you can also select :::image type="icon" source="media/entity-permissions-studio/more-commands.png"::: (More Commands), and then choose **Add child permission**.

 1. Create the child permission with the following details: